Uncategorized Updated 09/04/2026 · 18 min read

 Ticino 252 +1 day

-Why do working days fluctuate between years?
+Why do working days vary between years?

 The number of working days per year is never identical.
 Main reasons:

-• Leap years: February 29 can be an additional working day
+• Leap years: February 29th can be an additional working day

 The exact calculation explained step by step

-As a starting point, you always take the total number of calendar days in a month.
-First, you subtract all weekend days, i.e., Saturdays and Sundays.
-This simple step already brings you surprisingly close to the correct result.
+Always use the total number of calendar days in a month as a starting point.
+First, you subtract all weekend days, i.e. Saturdays and Sundays.
+This simple step brings you surprisingly close to the right result.

-Subtract weekends and holidays
+Deduct weekends and holidays

 A practical example for Zurich